- Ministry of Business, Innovation and Employment, '2003-2014 Occupation Data' (prepared for Careers New Zealand), 2014.

 Other vacancy websites

-- NZ Police - Learn what it takes to be a cop with the New Zealand Police
+- New Zealand Police - information on jobs with the New Zealand Police

 Progression and specialisations